 - Articulate the project's key features and its environmental and human health benefits; and

 - Demonstrate the value and the importance of integrated/synergistic system design.

 Past winning projects include the integration of an industrial factory into an urban community; a culinary school that speaks interest in sustainable food practices; and an alternative school for at-risk youth which brings sustainability to the forefront of learning.
 If you passionately believe that your project can make a difference in the way we live, work, play or learn, get your submission in.
 The future is truly up to you and we know you’re up to that challenge.

-We will begin accepting submissions through our online review room in December 2016.
+We are now accepting submissions through our online review room.

 Submissions are due no later than 11:59 p.m.
 EST on Sunday, April 2, 2017.

 Please refer to the application package about the award and evaluation criteria but please note all nominations must be submitted via our online application process.